RomainCyr/zbxdyn/LACP/README.md

 * {$SNMP_RETRIES}: the number of retries of the SNMP request (0 by default)

 These macros can be defined globaly in Administration > General > Macro, or per template or host (in the Macros tab)

+## Ping dependencie
+If the host have a ping check configured (with the Zabbix icmpping function) it will be add as a dependencie for the created triggers.
+Otherwise no dependencie will be set.

 # AUTHOR
 Romain CYRILLE